 This is one of those stories, but it’s not really a great one, is it?

-Gary Erskine’s art keeps your interest, though, as it is detailed, enthusiastic, and it feels like the has a respect for these characters, and wants to do them justice one last time.
+Gary Erskine’s art keeps your interest, though, as it is detailed, enthusiastic, and it feels like he has respect for these characters, and wants to do them justice one last time.
 I assume he likes drawing filigree, as well, as the Warheads armour is packed with it, and it’s a design element I like, maintaining the Magic/Science/Old/New angle.
 The colouring’s nice, as well, lurid purples and greens, like Indigo Prime or that.
 Oily and sour.

-There’s huge wad of new (I think?)
+There’s a huge wad of new (I think?)
 Warhead Troops who have strong, individual designs ((like fancy action figures) , and I am especially fond of the one who looks as if he was recruited from the Spanish Crusades.
 There’s illustrative joy going on here, which sometimes approaches the mystical realm of Thrill-Power, instead of Killpower.

 It gives a sense of a wider universe, of intriguing story potential, and a whole big corporate setup that could be developed. this is all window dressing here, really, which is fair enough given that it’s a done-in-one.